SEND Teacher for KS1 / KS2 Social, Emotional and Mental Health Provision

 ✨Tip Number 4

 Research our school’s values and initiatives, such as our partnership with Manchester City Football Club.
-Showing that you align with our vision and are enthusiastic about contributing to our unique curriculum can set you apart from other candidates.
+Being able to align your personal teaching philosophy with our vision will make you a more attractive candidate.

 We think you need these skills to ace SEND Teacher for KS1 / KS2 Social, Emotional and Mental Health Provision